-How to Plan a Your First Hike
+Plan Your First Hike Like a Pro

 There are many resources available to you to start planning a hike.
 However, before we begin we want to look at where to start.
 With countless trails in the US alone, it’s easy to get overwhelmed with the planning process.

 If it’s your first time on the trail, start small.
 New activities tend to make people nervous, so don’t be ashamed to even do a simple three-mile hike.
 Believe me, I’ve been on some three-milers that are rather difficult.
 Keep in mind, it takes the average hiker roughly 30 minutes to cover a mile.
 Add in a few breaks, and you can see how an eight-mile hike can easily take up the majority of your day.
 Although mileage plays a role, it’s not the only thing to consider when planning a hike.